arubisov/cs182/README.md

   - [How computational graphs help with the calculus of backprop](http://colah.github.io/posts/2015-08-Backprop/)
   - [Backprop for the convolution and max-pool layers](https://mukulrathi.com/demystifying-deep-learning/conv-net-backpropagation-maths-intuition-derivation/)
   - [Backprop calculus for the batch norm](https://www.adityaagrawal.net/blog/deep_learning/bprop_batch_norm)

+## Homework 2
+Spring 2021 version not found, so this is forked from the [Spring 2022 version](https://github.com/cs182sp22/cs182_hw2_student).

+Time spent: N hours.

+- Includes Intro to PyTorch notebook from the [Spring 2022 version of Homework 1](https://github.com/cs182sp22/cs182_hw1_student/blob/main/Pytorch.ipynb)